In this tutorial, you will learn how to perform image stitching using Python, OpenCV, and the cv2.createStitcher

 Notice how this function has only a single parameter, try_gpu

-which can be used to improve the throughout of your image stitching pipeline.
+which can be used to improve the throughput of your image stitching pipeline.
 OpenCV’s GPU support is limited and I’ve never been able to get this parameter to work so I recommend always leaving it as False

 .